OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README.md

 - Lightweight, without the need for Microsoft Office or COM+ components, and a DLL size under 500KB
 - Simple and intuitive API style to read/write/fill excel

+### Version 2.0 preview

+We are working on a future MiniExcel version, with a new modular and focused API, separate nuget packages for Core and Csv funcionalities, full support for asynchronously streamed queries through `IAsyncEnumerable`, and more to come soon!
+The packages are gonna be available in pre-release, so feel free to check them out and give us some feedback!

+If you do, make sure to also check out the [new docs](https://raw.githubusercontent.com/mini-software/MiniExcel/master/README-V2.md) and the [upgrade notes](https://raw.githubusercontent.com/mini-software/MiniExcel/master/V2-Upgrade-Notes.md).

 ### Get Started

 - [Import/Query Excel](#getstart1)